ashshetty90/currency-converter/README.md

 # exchange-rate-loader
 This project fetches exchange rate data from an API  for a provided base currency and displays its exchange rate for a specified duration.
-It also calculates the avergae value of each currency during that time period.
+It also calculates the avergae value of each currency during that time period.The project is completly configurable and will fetch for any base currency provided in the config file

 # Assumptions